- Home

 The average distance between each data value and the mean of the data set.
 Calculated by finding the mean, computing the absolute value of each deviation from the mean, and averaging those absolute deviations.

-Why is Mean Absolute Deviation important?
+What is the Mean Absolute Deviation formula?

 Prerequisites